hep-lbdl/LBL-HEP-ML-training/hyperparameter-optimization/README.md

 ## Dataset

 The dataset is appreciatively borrowed from Kimoske, Metodiev & Thaler's [EnergyFlow](https://energyflow.network/docs/datasets/#quark-and-gluon-nsubs) library.
 We have 100,000 jets, each with 45 N-subjettiness observables and a truth value (`1 = quark`, `0 = gluon`).
-It can be loaded with
+After `pip install energyflow`, it can be loaded with

 ```
 all_events = energyflow.qg_nsubs.load(num_data=-1, cache_dir=DATA_DIRECTORY)